 The way in which indoor plants such as orchids can be propagated depends on their growth.

-Monopodial (single) orchids, such as Slipper eight Pafiopedilum (Paphiopedilum), propagated by division.
+Monopodial (single) orchids, such as Slipper or Pafiopedilum (Paphiopedilum), propagated by division.
 When transplanting, they themselves usually fall into two or more plants.

 Sympodial (non-single) orchids, such as Cattleya, are separated with a sharp knife so that each new plant has from 3 to 5 resilient and green pseudobulbs.